-The pools and beaches may be closed, but there's still plenty of outdoor fun to be had.
 Fall is the perfect time to visit one of New Jersey’s top family farms, which offer year-round activities that blend agriculture with entertainment.
 Whether your kids want to meet baby barnyard animals, pick their own fruit, or take a hayride, each of these 10 "agritainment" centers guarantees enough fresh air and playtime to tucker out your mini farmer by the end of the day.
-So get out your fall-to-do list and plan a fall day trip for an ideal farm outing.
-New Jersey isn’t known as the Garden State for nothing!
+So get out your fall to-do list and plan a farm outing.
+New Jersey isn’t the Garden State for nothing!

 Alstede Farms — Chester

 This 600-acre, family-owned farm takes fun seriously.
-The corn maze, pony rides, hayrides, and bouncy house are available every single day—not just on weekends.
-After a trip to the fields to pick your own strawberries, apples, or pumpkins, kids can take a dip in Corn Kingdom, a sandbox filled with corn kernels instead of sand.
-You’ll find all kinds of animals here, including cows, horses, sheep, goats, chickens, bunnies, ducks, and pigs that kids can feed.
+The corn maze, pony rides, hayrides, and bouncy house are available daily—not just on weekends.
+After a trip to the fields to pick your own apples or pumpkins, kids can check out the mazes (corn, evergreen, and sunflower) or meet the many friendly animals, including cows, horses, sheep, goats, chickens, bunnies, ducks, and pigs that kids can feed.
 Special events include seasonal festivals, breakfasts with Santa, and Easter egg hunts.
 Shop the farm store for organic fruits and veggies, local honey, homemade pies and cider donuts, and a scoop of fresh ice cream mixed with fruit from the farm.
-Alstede does charge an admission fee (which includes a hayride), and it tends to get very crowded on the weekends, so plan ahead.
+Alstede charges an admission fee (which includes a hayride), and it tends to get very crowded on the weekends, so plan ahead.